- Role-based, attribute-based, & just-in-time access to infrastructure

 StrongDM: A Solution That Simplifies Enterprise IAM

 Even with thousands of users, multiple databases, and tons of IT resources to manage, StrongDM makes enterprise identity access management simple and accessible.
-StrongDM’s People-First Access Platform helps enterprise organizations like yours streamline authentication, authorization, networking, and observability across your entire IT infrastructure—all from one user-friendly identity and access management platform.
+StrongDM’s Dynamic Access Management (DAM) platform helps enterprise organizations like yours streamline authentication, authorization, networking, and observability across your entire IT infrastructure—all from one user-friendly identity and access management platform.

 StrongDM integrates seamlessly with your existing tech stack—including other identity management tools like your SSO solution—to eliminate point solutions and manage access across all your databases, servers, Kubernetes clusters, applications, and more.
 Plus, StrongDM’s comprehensive platform offers full observability into access activity, simplifying monitoring and maintaining detailed query, web, and activity logs for easy reporting and auditing.